 You’ve probably noticed that the quieter it is, the worse your tinnitus gets.
 That’s because the noise you hear in your ears does not have to compete with any other sounds – for example, most people keep their bedrooms completely silent while they sleep at night.
-No TV, no radio, no noise at all.
+They don’t have any TV playing, no radio, no noise at all.
 Add to that the fact that you’re probably alone with your thoughts during this time, and when you start to notice the buzzing or humming in your ears, it turns into the only thing you can think about, making the symptoms seem even worse.
 Whether you experience soft or loud noises, low or high pitches, a quiet bedroom at night time is the perfect situation for tinnitus to take hold.

 Is That Weird Sound Like Wind Really Tinnitus?

 But chances are, it is.
-That’s because tinnitus takes many forms and sound differently to different people.
+That’s because tinnitus takes many forms and sounds different to different people.
 These include, but aren’t limited to, hearing:

 - TV static